Super Bowl XXIV: Fourth quarter

 However, the 49ers continued to dominate the Broncos.
-San Francisco responded to Denver's score with an 11-play, 75-yard drive that took 6:56 off the clock, and ended with Rathman's 3-yard touchdown run on the first play of the fourth quarter.
+San Francisco responded to Denver's score with an 11-play, 75-yard drive that took 6:56 off the clock.
+The drive included two runs and a reception by running back Roger Craig for a total of 26 yards, two runs by Rathman for a total of 22 yards, and a 12-yard reception by Rice.
+On the first play of the fourth quarter, Rathman finished the drive with a 3-yard touchdown run, giving the 49ers a 48–10 lead.
 Then after the ensuing kickoff, Elway was sacked for a 6-yard loss by defensive end Danny Stubbs.
-Then after an offsides penalty on the 49ers, cornerback Don Griffin sacked Elway, forcing a fumble.
-Stubbs recovered the loose ball and returned it 15 yards to Denver's 1-yard line.
-49ers running back Roger Craig then closed out the scoring with a 1-yard touchdown run on the next play to make the final score of the game 55–10.
-The 49ers had two scores in this quarter before two minutes had elapsed.
-Steve Young relieved Montana for the remainder of the game.
+After an offsides penalty on linebacker Antonio Goss, cornerback Don Griffin strip-sacked Elway, and Stubbs returned the fumble 15 yards to Denver's 1-yard line before he was tackled by running back Steve Sewell and center Keith Kartz.
+Craig then closed out the scoring with the 49ers' eighth and final touchdown of the game, a 1-yard run, on the next play to make the final score of the game 55–10 in favor of San Francisco.
+The 49ers scored two touchdowns in this quarter before two minutes had elapsed.

+San Francisco, now comfortable with their lead, but still with nearly an entire quarter left to play, had Steve Young fill in for Montana for the remainder of the game.
+After the next three possessions resulted in punts, the 49ers reached the Broncos 30 to end the game.

 Rice finished the game with 7 receptions for 148 yards and a Super Bowl record 3 receiving touchdowns.
-He joined teammate Roger Craig as the only players to score three touchdowns in a Super Bowl (Craig did it in Super Bowl XIX – 2 receiving and 1 rushing).
+He joined Craig as the only players to score three touchdowns in a Super Bowl (Craig did it in Super Bowl XIX – 2 receiving and 1 rushing).
 Craig was the leading rusher of the game with 69 rushing yards and a touchdown, while also catching 5 passes for 34 yards.
 Rathman rushed for 38 yards and 2 touchdowns while also catching 4 passes for 43 yards.
 Taylor caught 3 passes for 49 yards and a touchdown and added another 38 yards on 3 punt returns.
 Elway was held to a passer rating of 19.4 on just 10 completions out of 26 attempts for 108 yards with no touchdowns and 2 interceptions.
 He managed to run for a touchdown, but fumbled twice (although he recovered one of them).
 Humphrey was Denver's leading rusher and receiver, with 61 rushing yards and 3 receptions for 38 yards.
 Carrington returned 6 kickoffs for 146 yards.

 A photo essay titled "Ranking the Super Bowls", written by media analyst Elliot Harrison and featuring Dallas personnel man Gil Brandt, ranked Super Bowl XXIV the lowest of the first 50 played.
 The article was published on the NFL's website.